 You will fall into one of three categories.
-You’ll either be perceived as a hopeful amateur, a first-time film producer, or a veteran film producer.
+You’ll be perceived as a hopeful amateur, a first-time film producer, or a veteran film producer.
 If you are looking to improve how you are perceived, social indicators may inadvertently lock you into a category.

 Hopeful Amateur: The hopeful amateur has not yet made a feature film but wants to.
 They attend AFM to get a lay of the land and make connections.
 While many are earnest, friendly people – It is important to note that AFM (like most Hollywood events) also attracts dozens of loud-mouthed, BIG talking phonies.
 How do you spot a phony?
 Good question.

 Phony filmmakers usually hand out business cards like candy to anybody that will listen to their pitch.
 When not talking face-to-face with some poor sap, phonies can be found within earshot of populated areas, yelling into their phone:

 “Johnny, we are close to getting green-lit for five million.
 I have to get going.
 We have another meeting!”

 First-Time Film Producer: The first-time film producer has just completed their first feature and hopes the movie will be the breakout hit that garners millions of dollars in upfront advances, complete with a three-picture deal.
 The first-time filmmaker arrives at AFM, usually flying in from some small town in the mid-western United States, and enthusiastically walks from booth to booth, dropping off screeners and business cards like candy.

 Sometime during the third day of networking, the first-time filmmaker realizes that he is surrounded by thousands of other first-time filmmakers competing for the same deal.
 Towards the end of AFM, first-time filmmakers are invariably approached by some unscrupulous distributor who offers to “pick up” the movie and put it on some VOD platforms.

-While the deal does not pay much money, the validation is more than enough.
+While the deal does not pay much, the validation is more than enough.
 The filmmaker gets a Hollywood deal.
 And the distributor acquires licensing rights for pennies on the dollar.
 This results in the first-time filmmaker pushing aside a group of phonies, picking up his phone, and shouting: